farbod-norouzi/Linux-Ping-Logger/README.md

 After running the program, you will see a menu that has three options.

-The first option »to get ping different sites
+The option 1 »to get ping different sites

-he second option »to get your internal network ping
+The option 2 »to get your internal network ping

-Option 3 » View ways to communicate with the programmer
+The option 3 » View ways to communicate with the programmer

 To run the first option: